Passive House is the world‘s leading standard in energy efficient construction.

 For a building to be considered a Passive House, it must meet the following criteria (for detailed criteria, please see www.passivehouse.com):

-3. In terms of airtightness, a maximum of 0.6 air changes per hour at 50 Pascals pressure (ACH50), as verified with an onsite with a pressure test (in both pressurized and depressurized states).
+maximum of 0.6 air changes per hour at 50 Pascals pressure (as verified with an onsite pressure test in both pressurised and depressurised states)

-4. Thermal comfort must be met for all living areas during winter as well as in summer, with not more than 10 % of the hours in a given year over 25 °C. For a complete overview of general quality requirements (soft criteria) see Passipedia).
+Thermal comfort must be met for all living areas year-round with not more than 10% of the hours in any given year over 25°C*

 The definitive criteria for the certification of Passive House components and Passive Houses are set by the Passive House Institute under the direction of Dr. Wolfgang Feist.